-Today marks the fortieth anniversary of the death of Black Panther leader Fred Hampton.
-On December 4th, 1969, Chicago police raided Fred Hampton’s apartment and shot and killed him in his bed.
-He was just twenty-one years old.
+Today marks the 40th anniversary of the death of Black Panther leader Fred Hampton.
+On December 4, 1969, Chicago police raided Fred Hampton’s apartment and shot and killed him in his bed.
+He was just 21 years old.
 Black Panther leader Mark Clark was also killed in the raid.
-While authorities claimed the Panthers had opened fire on the police who were there to serve a search warrant for weapons, evidence later emerged that told a very different story: that the FBI, the Cook County state’s attorney’s office and the Chicago police conspired to assassinate Fred Hampton.
+While authorities claimed the Panthers had opened fire on the police who were there to serve a search warrant for weapons, evidence later emerged that told a very different story: that the FBI, the Cook County State’s Attorney’s Office and the Chicago police conspired to assassinate Fred Hampton.
 We speak with attorney Jeffrey Haas, author of The Assassination of Fred Hampton: How the FBI and the Chicago Police Murdered a Black Panther. [includes rush transcript]

-JUAN GONZALEZ: Today marks the fortieth anniversary of the death of Black Panther leader Fred Hampton.
+JUAN GONZÁLEZ: Today marks the 40th anniversary of the death of Black Panther leader Fred Hampton.
 On December 4th, 1969, Chicago police raided Fred Hampton’s apartment, shot and killed him in his bed.
-He was just twenty-one years old.
+He was just 21 years old.
 Black Panther leader Mark Clark was also killed in the raid.